Offline Device Protection Guide

 - Polygon: Lower fees, good compatibility

-- BSC: Very low fees, more centralized
+- BSC: Very low fees, more centralised

 - Arbitrum/Optimism: Ethereum Layer 2 solutions